guardian/sIndicator/README.md

 Or install manually into your browser using debug mode

 ## Building and signing the web extension
+There are two copies of the manifest file:
+- manifest.firefox.json
+- manifest.chrome.json

+As part of the build process for each type of web extension, the appropriate manifest file is copied to `manifest.json`.

-The version in `manifest.json` is a placeholder: it does not need to be updated manually as it will be replaced by the GitHub Actions workflow
+The version in the manifest is a placeholder: it does not need to be updated manually as it will be replaced by the GitHub Actions workflow

+### Firefox web extension
-Repository secrets have been added for WEB_EXT_API_KEY and WEB_EXT_API_SECRET
+Repository secrets have been added for:
+- WEB_EXT_API_KEY
+- WEB_EXT_API_SECRET

 If these need to be updated, [create](https://accounts.firefox.com/) a mozilla account and request an API key